About the American Mathematical Society

 Meetings: AMS National, sectional, and international, and AMS presence at other mathematics, scientific and publishing meetings.

-Journals (Notices of the AMS, 8 original research journals, 4 translations journals); over 1,100 articles published annually)
+Journals (Notices of the AMS, 8 original research journals, 4 translations journals, 2 open access journals; over 1,100 articles published annually)

-Books (approximately 100 new books published annually; over 3,000 titles in print; monographs and proceedings in 30 active series and others not in series)
+Books (approximately 80 new books published annually; over 3,500 titles in print; monographs and proceedings in 27 active series and others not in series; eBook collections and subscription)

-AMS and social media: The AMS has a presence on the social networks Facebook, LinkedIn, YouTube and iTunes; offers blogs; and invites individuals to use RSS feeds.
+AMS and social media: The AMS has a presence on the social networks Facebook, Twitter, Google+, LinkedIn, YouTube, Instagram and iTunes; hosts AMS Blogs; and invites individuals to use RSS feeds.
 Learn more.

 AMS Partnerships for Mathematics and Science: The AMS partners with coalitions of organizations that support science, advocate for research funding, promote awareness of mathematics and serve the mathematics profession.